Perth, Scotland: Rail

 Perth railway station has regular services to Fife and Edinburgh Waverley via the Forth Bridge, east to Dundee and Aberdeen, south to Stirling and Glasgow Queen Street, and north to Inverness; however, as a result of the Beeching Axe, the main line to Aberdeen through Strathmore via Coupar Angus and Forfar was closed to passenger traffic in 1967; Aberdeen services have since taken the less direct route via Dundee.
 Similarly, the direct main line to Edinburgh via Glenfarg, Dunfermline and the Forth Bridge was abandoned in 1970 in favour of the longer, more circuitous route via Stirling.
 This closure was not recommended by Beeching, but allowed the M90 motorway to be built on top of the former the railway alignment in the Glenfarg area.
 In 1975, most Edinburgh trains were re-routed via Ladybank and the Forth Bridge, with some improvement in journey time.

 There are two direct trains per day to London: the Highland Chieftain, operated by London North Eastern Railway to King's Cross (from Inverness), and the Caledonian Sleeper, which runs overnight to Euston.

 A railway station also existed on Princes Street, which was built in the late 18th century to connect the Edinburgh Road to the new bridge.
 Perth Princes Street railway station opened on 24 May 1847 on the Dundee and Perth Railway.
 It closed to regular passenger traffic on 28 February 1966.
 The line passes behind Marshall Place and is carried over cross streets by several bridges.

 Muirton railway station's existence, on the Scottish Midland Junction Railway, was relatively brief, from 1936 to 1959.

 Bus

-Local buses are run by Stagecoach East Scotland.
-Inter-city bus travel is made from Leonard Street bus station and connects to most major destinations in Scotland.
-The budget Megabus service is centred on Broxden Junction, 2.25 mi outside the city centre, and runs direct buses to Scotland's largest cities plus Manchester and London in England.
-In addition, there is a park and ride service from the services at Broxden to the city centre.
+Local buses are run by Stagecoach South Scotland.
+Inter-city bus travel is made from Perth bus station and connects to most major destinations in Scotland.
+There is a park & ride service from the services at Broxden to the city centre.